-Having a comfortable bed is important, and having a comfortable bed while traveling across the country is even more important.
-It’s well known that RV beds are often odd sizes, but are RV beds comfortable?
+Having a comfortable bed while traveling across the country is important.
+RV beds are often odd sizes, but are RV beds comfortable?

 Here’s what I know from sleeping in mine:

-RV beds are comfortable, and the higher the price of the RV, the better the stock bed will be.
-You can also get a foam mattress topper and cut it to size to add additional comfort.
+RV beds are comfortable, and the higher the price of the RV, the better the stock mattress will be.
+To improve comfort, purchase a foam mattress topper and cut it to size.

 In this article, we will cover everything that you need to know about your RVs bedding.